andromegasoftware/hotel-search-qa-project/qa/test_strategy.md

                                                           | - Return to Overview tab                           |
                                                           | - Exit app gracefully                              |

-Note: This E2E flow can be automated using Patrol framework as configured in the QA environment setup.
+Note: This E2E flow is automated using Maestro framework as configured in the QA environment setup.